clowdhaus/eksnode/README.md

 # eksnode

 ## Local Development

-protobuf is required for compiling (containerd)
+The `protoc` Protocol Buffers compiler is required for compiling (containerd).
+See [grpc docs](https://grpc.io/docs/protoc-installation/) for installation instructions.

 ### MacOS

-Note: not all tests run on MacOS since the binary is designed/intended to run on Linux
+Note: not all tests run on MacOS since the binary is designed/intended to run on Amazon Linux 2023+

 ```sh
 brew install FiloSottile/musl-cross/musl-cross